xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 ```

 Any `Break` statements apply to the collection, not to each value, as shown
 in the following example.
-The `Switch` statement is terminated by the `Break`
+The `switch` statement is terminated by the `Break`
 statement in the condition of value 4.

 ```powershell